apache/kyuubi/docs/configurations.md

 # Configuration Guide

-[TOC]

 Kyuubi provides several kinds of properites to configure the system:

 **Kyuubi properties:** control most Kyuui server's own behaviors.
 Most of them determined on server starting.
 They can be treat like normal Spark properties by setting them in `spark-defaults.conf` file or via `--conf` parameter in server starting scripts.

 **Spark properties:** become session level options, which are used to generate a SparkContext instances and passed to Kyuubi Server by JDBC/ODBC connection strings.
 Setting them in `$SPARKHOME/conf/spark-defaults.conf` supplies with default values for each session.

-**Hive properties:**
-1. Hive client options which are used for SparkSessin to talk to Hive MetaStore Server could be configured in a `hive-site.xml`  and placed it in `$SPARKHOME/conf` directory, or treating them as Spark properties with `spark.hadoop.` prefix.
+**Hive properties:** are used for SparkSession to talk to the Hive MetaStore Server could be configured in a `hive-site.xml`  and placed it in `$SPARKHOME/conf` directory, or treating them as Spark properties with `spark.hadoop.` prefix.
-2. Kyuubi Frontend Service options is a small part of HiveServer2.

 **Hadoop properties:** specifying `HADOOP_CONF_DIR` or `YARN_CONF_DIR` to the directory contains hadoop configuration files.